All Episodes

 I mean, they're looking at Cawthorne as an example of a flawed candidate, and they're trying to extrapolate the entire state of North Carolina.

-This is no question.
+No, this is no question.

-I hope people can look past it and forgive him and understand he's going through a tough time, but I didn't hear the words go vote Cawthorne.
+I think there's a question as to whether that was a full-throated endorsement when he said I hope people couldn't look past it and forgive him and understand he's going through a tough time, but I didn't hear the words, go vote Cawthorne.

 You're exactly right, Sean.

-One of the points, if most people have ever seen a Trump endorsement, he f usually finishes with a sentence of this person has my complete and total endorsement.
+One of the points, if most people have ever seen a Trump endorsement, he usually finishes with a sentence of this person has my complete and total endorsement.

 I didn't see that either.